lastmile-ai/aiconfig/aiconfig-docs/docs/editor.md

 | **Settings**                     | The settings and parameters specific to the model (i.e. system prompt, temperature).
 These settings will vary depending on the model selected.                |
 | **Local Variables (Parameters)** | These are variables that you set to be used in the prompt via handlebars syntax.
 Local variables are local to the cell and cannot be accessed in other cells. |

-Click ▶️ at the bottom right of the cell to execute the prompt and see the model response.
-Support for streaming responses is coming soon!
+Click ▶️ at the right of the cell to execute the prompt and see the model response.

 ![image3](https://github.com/lastmile-ai/aiconfig/assets/129882602/df2718ba-41e8-46ac-88f6-0ab312ecdc6b)